provinzio/CoinTaxman/README.md

 Not every aspect has to be implemented directly.
 We are free to start by implementing the stuff you need for your tax declaration.

-I am looking forward to your [issue](https://github.com/provinzio/CoinTaxman/issues).
+I am looking forward to your [issue](https://github.com/provinzio/CoinTaxman/issues) or pull request.
 Your country was already requested?
 Hit the thumbs up button of that issue or participate in the process.